-- 1. SAR Operations - a.
-Demonstrate a working knowledge of the ICS concepts. - b.
-Demonstrate a working knowledge of the ASRC Operations Manual. - 2.
-Legal Aspects - a.
-Outline the delegation of authority and responsibility for search and rescue in states where ASRC is located. - b.
-Explain how the following legal concepts apply to search and rescue operations: - (1) Good Samaritan Laws; - (2) Civil suits and criminal actions; - (3) Standards of care; - (4) The right to emergency assistance and duties to provide emergency assistance; - (5) Abandonment; - (6) Implied consent; - (7) Entry, during incidents, on property posted "No Trespassing"; - (8) Crime scene protection; - (9) Declaration of death and confirmation of death; and - (10) Confidentiality. - 3.
-Field Operations - a.
-Describe sources of weather information. - b.
-Assign realistic tasks to field teams, given terrain, weather, personnel and the context of a search. - c.
-Produce legible color-enhanced copies of maps with ASRC grids. - 4.
-Search - a.
-Brief a field team leader properly before a task, including:
+- 1. SAR Operations

+- a) Demonstrate a working knowledge of the ICS concepts.

+- b) Demonstrate a working knowledge of the ASRC Operations Manual and the ASRC SAR Operations Plan (SAROP).

+- 2. Legal Aspects

+- a) Outline the delegation of authority and responsibility for search and rescue in states where ASRC is located.

+- b) Explain how the following legal concepts apply to search and rescue operations:

+- (1) Good Samaritan Laws;

+- (2) Civil suits and criminal actions;

+- (3) Standards of care;

+- (4) The right to emergency assistance and duties to provide emergency assistance;

+- (5) Abandonment;

+- (6) Implied consent;

+- (7) Entry, during incidents, on property posted "No Trespassing";

+- (8) Crime scene protection;

+- (9) Declaration of death and confirmation of death; and

+- (10) Confidentiality.

+- 3. Field Operations

+- a) Describe sources of weather information.

+- b) Assign realistic tasks to field teams, given terrain, weather, personnel and the context of a search.

+- c) Produce legible color-enhanced copies of maps with ASRC grids.

+- 4. Search

-- (1) Subject information and history, subject's equipment, behavior and medical history; - (2) Weather; - (3) Terrain; - (4) The search task, how to perform it, what its objectives are, clues in the area; - (5) Estimated time to complete the task; and - (6) Hazards. - b.
-Describe aircraft crash scene considerations. - c.
-Describe the proper documentation of, and response to, reported clues. - d.
-Debrief a field team leader properly after a task, including: - (1) POD, clues, safety hazards, map updates, other pertinent field information, and any other relevant information; - (2) Availability for reassignment; and - (3) Specialty team debriefing as appropriate, including: - i.
-Dogs (including obtaining information on air movement); - ii.
-Aircraft; - iii.
-Direction Finding; - iv.
-Tracking; - v.
-Evacuation (ensuring that paperwork and documentation are completed and checked); and - vi.
-Medical (ensuring that paperwork and documentation are completed and checked). - e.
-Plot (triangulate) bearings from Direction-Finding instruments. - f.
-Handle the media in an appropriate manner (as assigned by the SM). - g.
-Be able to complete an ASRC map problem defined as follows.
+- a) Brief a field team leader properly before a task, including: - (1) Subject information and history, subject's equipment, behavior and medical history; - (2) Weather; - (3) Terrain; - (4) The search task, how to perform it, what its objectives are, clues in the area; - (5) Estimated time to complete the task; and - (6) Hazards. - b) Describe aircraft crash scene considerations. - c) Describe the proper documentation of, and response to, reported clues. - d) Debrief a field team leader properly after a task, including: - (1) POD, clues, safety hazards, map updates, other pertinent field information, and any other relevant information; - (2) Availability for reassignment; and - (3) Specialty team debriefing as appropriate, including: - (a) Dogs (including obtaining information on air movement); - (b) Aircraft; - (c) Direction Finding; - (d) Tracking; - (e) Evacuation (ensuring that paperwork and documentation are completed and checked); and - (f) Medical (ensuring that paperwork and documentation are completed and checked). - e) Plot (triangulate) bearings from Direction-Finding instruments. - f) Handle the media in an appropriate manner (as assigned by the IC). - g) Be able to complete an ASRC map problem defined as follows.
 Given a search scenario, an ASRC OPSKIT, the ASRC IS/SM-IV member must be able to complete an accurate Strategy Map using ASRC and ICS symbols.
-The IS/SM-IV member must then use the map to: - (1) Use the Task Assignment Procedure to generate a set of appropriate tasks to complete the initial strategy with the given resources; - (2) Fill out a Task Assignment Form properly for each task; - (3) Start a Status Map using the standard ASRC symbols; and - (4) Generate Medical, Organizational (including ICS 201), Communications, Evacuation and Demobilization Plans.
+The IS/SM-IV member must then use the map to: - (1) Use the Task Assignment Procedure to generate a set of appropriate tasks to complete the initial strategy with the given resources; - (2) Fill out a Task Assignment Form properly for each task; - (3) Start a Status Map using the standard ASRC symbols; and - (4) Generate Medical, Organizational (including ICS 201), Communications, Evacuation and Demobilization Plans. - 5.
+Communications - a) Equipment: - (1) Be able to set up antennas and relays, using available high points and ground planes; and - (2) Describe the proper placement of antennas. - b) FCC Rules and ASRC Radio Communications Policy and SOP: